 Because cyber security is so important today, the median annual wage for these workers is high – $90,100, with the top 10% earning more than $143,000 per year.

-In addition to the role of information security analyst highlighted above, the career options below also are often closely related to cyber security work at least in part:
+In addition to the role of information security analyst highlighted above, the 10 best career options below also are often closely related to cyber security work at least in part:

 - Computer and information systems managers: Often referred to as IT managers or IT project managers.
 They are responsible for planning, coordinating and directing most of the computer based activities for a They determine what the information technology goals are for the firm and implement computer and security systems to meet those goals.